Glossary¶

 The OTP memory contains the parameters needed to drive the screen during refresh.
 OTP

-stands for one-time programming.
+stands for One-Time-Programmable.

 Those parameters are calibrated to ensure the optimal image quality.
 The library reads them once and use them to refresh the screen.